Kurt Vonnegut: Slaughterhouse-Five

 After spending almost two years at the writer's workshop at the University of Iowa, teaching one course each term, Vonnegut was awarded a Guggenheim Fellowship for research in Germany.
 By the time he won it, in March 1967, he was becoming a well-known writer.
 He used the funds to travel in Eastern Europe, including to Dresden, where he found many prominent buildings still in ruins.
-At the time of the bombing, Vonnegut had not appreciated the sheer scale of destruction in Dresden; his enlightenment came only slowly as information dribbled out, and based on early figures, he came to believe that 135,000 had died there.

-Vonnegut had been writing about his war experiences at Dresden ever since he returned from the war, but had never been able to write anything acceptable to himself or his publishers—chapter 1 of Slaughterhouse-Five tells of his difficulties.
+Vonnegut had been writing about his war experiences at Dresden ever since he returned from the war, but unable to write anything that was acceptable to himself or his publishers; chapter one of Slaughterhouse-Five tells of his difficulties.
 Released in 1969, the novel rocketed Vonnegut to fame.
 It tells of the life of Billy Pilgrim, who like Vonnegut was born in 1922 and survives the bombing of Dresden.
 The story is told in a non-linear fashion, with many of the story's climaxes—Billy's death in 1976, his kidnapping by aliens from the planet Tralfamadore nine years earlier, and the execution of Billy's friend Edgar Derby in the ashes of Dresden for stealing a teapot—disclosed in the story's first pages.
-In 1970, he was also a correspondent in Biafra during the Nigerian Civil War.

 Slaughterhouse-Five received generally positive reviews, with Michael Crichton writing in The New Republic: